The following section explains how the orchestration engine works in details.

 The VM is created successfully, but the orchestrator cannot check the connection to the VM after 3 min.

-The orchestrator fails immediately.
+The deployment fails immediately.
 Users should login to the VM and check why cloud-init fails.

-- Execute ansible on a compute node but terminate with exit code 4 (i.e., unreachable host).
+- Ansible is executed on a VM but terminated with exit code 4 (i.e., unreachable host).